-If you have the contact details of someone who has shown a demand for your product or services, they are considered a B2B lead.
+If you have the contact details of an account who has shown a demand for your product or services, they are considered a B2B lead.

-Visitors come to your website daily.
+Companies come to your website daily.
 But not every one of them downloads your whitepaper, asks for prices or books a demo.
-This person is still of interest to you though!
+This company who visits your website is still of interest to you though!
 They've already shown interest in your product, but they just haven't engaged yet.
 The question is, how do you know who is visiting your website?
 The solution is called visitor identification!
-There are tools that reveal the IP address of your website visitors and can tell you which companies have a demand for your product.
+There are tools that reveal the IP address of your website visits and can tell you which companies have a demand for your product.
 This gives you B2B leads that you might otherwise have missed.
 Also, these tools often display other relevant company data, such as employees and contact details.
 IP identification and visitor tracking tells you exactly which one of your pages was visited and how often.
 This allows you to easily prioritize the next steps and sales approach with each visitor.

 6. Social Selling

 A social networking platform like LinkedIn is an absolute B2B must-have.
 You won't only find a lot of useful content, but can set up your profile to find and make connections relevant to your business.
 You can also publish relevant content to begin a dialog with your target audience.
 With some work and strategy, you can position yourself as an expert in your niche.
 The goal is that interested parties will approach you or someone will recommend you because they've seen you several times in relation to a certain topic.
 You could also post about company-relevant topics such as webinars or other exciting insights on your blog.
 This way, the awareness of your company increases and will help you gather more leads!